 There are a number of education establishments holding training courses for Regional and National Tour Guides.
 Most of these courses take place from late autumn until spring.
 It is very important that you check accreditation before you enroll.
 You need to ensure the chosen course is awarded with a QQI level 6 Special Purpose award.

 - Dublinia National Tourist Guide Training course ( next course starts in October 2019 and runs for 3 months, check their website for updates)

-- Kerry Educational Training Centre ETB apply now for 2018 course
+- Kerry Educational Training Centre ETB Natonal Guiding course in Tralee, Local Guiding in Killarney